-Spring Hill uses flexible seating, flexible grouping, WIN Time, use of SAIL room, use of makerspace, courtyard, and after school STEAM.
+Spring Hill uses flexible seating, flexible grouping, WIN Time, use of SAIL room, use of collaborative library space, courtyard and other flexible learning spaces.

 Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
 What are the important trends and patterns that will support the identification of student, teacher, and leader needs?